Chicken Piccata Recipe

 Tastebuds are a funny thing, at least mine are.
 Sometimes I get stuck on a certain flavor combination and I’m obsessed.
 Right now it’s everything lemon and capers.
-My infatuation was triggered by the Chicken Piccata served at one of our favorite restaurants, Marco Trattoria in Brevard, NC.
-Their Chicken Piccata is exceptional.
-The chicken is tender with the perfect sauce, a blend of butter, white wine, bright lemon and subtly salty capers.
+My infatuation was triggered by the Chicken Piccata served at one of our favorite local restaurants, Marco Trattoria in Brevard, NC.
+Their Chicken Piccata is exceptional, or should I say “was” exceptional since it has been removed from their menu.
+The chicken was tender with the perfect sauce, a blend of butter, white wine, bright lemon and subtly salty capers.

 It was the capers that caught my attention.
 I had never been a big fan of capers, but the ones served at Marco Trattoria are different.
 They’re more flavorful yet not as overpowering as other capers I had encountered.
-Since Marco Trattoria is over an hour away, I set out to perfect Chicken Piccata at home, beginning with hunting down the perfect capers.
+Since Marco Trattoria removed it from their menu, I set out to perfect Chicken Piccata right at home, beginning with hunting down the perfect capers.